-All the interests at stake in a sector as complex and sensitive as plant protection must nevertheless ⊗ should ⊗ be taken into account.
-For this purpose, the certificate cannot be granted for a period exceeding five ⊗ 5 ⊗ years. ⇒ The protection granted should furthermore be strictly confined to the product which obtained authorisation to be placed on the market of a Member State as a plant protection product. ⇔
+All the interests at stake, including those of public health, in a sector as complex and sensitive as the pharmaceutical sector should nevertheless be taken into account.
+For this ⊠ that ⊠ purpose, ⊠ it should not be possible to grant a ⊠ the certificate eannot be granted for a period exceeding ⊠ 5 ⊠ years.
+The protection granted should furthermore be strictly confined to the product which obtained authorisation to be placed on the ⊠ Union ⊠ market as a medicinal product. ➡ In addition, the timely entry of generics and biosimilars into the Union market is also important, particularly in order to increase competition, to reduce prices and to ensure that national healthcare systems are sustainable and that patients in the Union have better access to affordable medicines. ⇐